 2.00

-Builds on the content in Greenhouse Operation and Design by providing the learners additional hands-on experience managing a greenhouse structure on a year-round basis.
+Provides learners with hands-on experience managing a greenhouse structure on a year-round basis.
 Greenhouse coverings, environmental controls, and monitoring equipment will be covered throughout this course.
 Learners will actively participate in the operation of a greenhouse and hoop house as they determine methods of monitoring temperature, ventilation, and plant growth.

 Farm Business Management (10091190)